shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/8-troubleshoot-site-to-site-vpn-gateway-connectivity.md

 We're going to test the connection between the two VMs, by sending a ping request between them.

+1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials or skip to **step 2**.
+    * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>
+    * Azure Password: <inject key="AzureAdUserPassword"></inject>

 1. From the Azure Portal, type **virtual machines** in the search bar and select **Virtual machines** under the Services.

    ![Screenshot showing the search bar and the results of searching for virtual machines.](../media/Az-720-8-2-new.png)